 Redo the POS tagging examples by implementing a bigram Viterbi algorithm (name it tagging.py) that would output the most probable POS tag sequence (and its probability) for an input sentence.
 Verify your results with Carmel outputs from HW2.
-UPDATE: After finishing bigram tagging, it is highly recommended you work on trigram tagging, which paves the way for Part 2.
+After finishing bigram tagging, please work on trigram tagging, which paves the way for Part 2.
+This question is graded by completeness, not by correctness.